 Collateral

 USDA Rural Development Business Loans are collateralized loans for credit-worthy borrowers.
 Collateral is any tangible asset (cash, bonds, property, etc.) that a borrower pledges as security for a loan.
-For USDA Rural Development loans, borrowers are required sufficient collateral to match the funding amount requested on a 1:1 basis.
+For USDA Rural Development loans, borrowers are required to have sufficient collateral to match the funding amount requested on a 1:1 basis.
 An estimate and breakdown of proposed collateral are necessary for loan consideration.

 Appraisals and Reports